 2.88.030 Right to appeal.

-A. Unless otherwise provided in this code, an appeal may be filed by any interested person whose interests are adversely affected by any discretionary act or determination taken by the approving authority.
+Unless otherwise provided in this code, an appeal may be filed by any interested person affected by any decision made by any decision maker.

-B. Appeals from ministerial decisions shall be limited to a review of the record and will be overturned only upon a finding of an erroneous factual determination or processing error.

 SECTION 4.
 Section 2.88.040 (Notice of intent to appeal—Time and place for filing—Fees) of Chapter 2.88 (Appeals) of the Napa County Code is hereby amended to read in full as follows: